A blood test measures the lead levels in your body. A high level of lead in the body indicates lead poisoning.

 - living in older homes, especially homes that were built before 1978

 Exposure to certain materials also increases the risk of lead poisoning.
-Individuals who have been exposed to lead should be tested.
 Sources of lead exposure include:

 - soil and water exposed to lead paint, gasoline additives, or lead pipes